wiencheck/ios-streaming-sdk/README.md

   **Note:** To perform audio playback, you must request the `SPTAuthStreamingScope` scope when using `SPTAuth`.
-To do so, pass an array containing the constant to `-loginURLForClientId:declaredRedirectURL:scopes:`.
+To do so, pass an array containing the constant to `-loginURLForClientId:withRedirectURL:scopes:responseType:`.
 The supplied demo projects already do this if needed.

-* `SPTRequest` contains methods for searching, getting playlists and doing metadata lookup.
-Most metadata classes (`SPTTrack`, `SPTArtist`, `SPTAlbum` and so on) contain convenience methods too.
+*   Metadata classes contain methods for doing corresponding metadata lookup. `SPTUser` is for userinfo, `SPTSearch` for searching.
+[Take a look at the list of metadata classes](https://github.com/spotify/ios-sdk/tree/master/Spotify.framework/Versions/A/Headers)

 Authenticating and Scopes
 =======